-- Students are expected to demonstrate preparedness for class, engagement with the material and with each other. - Students are expected to maintain their schedule of required readings and submission of assignments.
+- Students are expected to demonstrate preparedness for class, engagement with the material and with each other - Students are expected to maintain their schedule of required readings and submission of assignments.
 Please note all key dates! - Note that text chapter readings include the main chapter only.
 The articles following the main chapter content are considered optional unless otherwise assigned. - The Fall term of this full year course requires students to read the assigned text chapters which will inform both the first and second term paper.
 The Winter term focusses on group presentations of government or agency reports, Discussion Forums, and a final paper.
 Full participation and collaboration in group preparation and presentation are essential for success.

-For 2023-24, here are the deadlines provided by the Registrar's Office:
+For 2025-2026, here are the deadlines provided by the Registrar's Office:

-- The last date for students to drop a course without receiving a final grade is February 8, 2024 - The last date to submit Fall term work is December 5, 2023 - The Last date to submit Winter term work is April 8th, 2024.

-(Please see notes above regarding late penalties)
+- Classes begin Week of Sept 3, 2025.
+Winter Session starts week of Jan 5, 2026 - Fall Reading Week Oct 11-17, 2025; Winter Reading Week Feb 14-20, 2025 - The last date for students to drop a course without receiving a final grade is February 3 (pleas, 2026 (please check info through Registrar's Office; financial deadlines may differ) - The last date to submit Fall term work is December 5, 2025 - The Last date to submit Winter term work is April 2, 2026 (Please see notes above regarding late penalties)